networkx/nx-parallel/README.md

    nxp.approximate_all_pairs_node_connectivity(H)
    ```

-   Also, if you are using nx-parallel as a backend then mentioning the subpackage to which the algorithm belongs is recommended to ensure that networkx dispatches to the correct implementation.
+   Also, if you are using nx-parallel as a backend then mentioning the sub-package to which the algorithm belongs is recommended to ensure that networkx dispatches to the correct implementation.
 For example:

    ```py
    # with subpackage - nx-parallel as a backend